Xetibo/ReSet-Doc/sections/Prelude.typ

 //typstfmt::on

-This code will be reduced to one namespace during compilation, this means the concept of "namespace1" or "namespace2" are lost.
-Without mangling, this would not work, as both functions have the same name, however with mangling, functions will have a seemingly random name and will therefore not clash with each other.
+This code will be reduced to one namespace during compilation, this means the concept of "namespace1" or "namespace2" is lost.
+Without mangling, this would not work, as both functions have the same name, however, with mangling, functions will have a seemingly random name and will therefore not clash with each other.

 In @assembly_mangling, the difference between regular compilation with mangling